-There are a few foods that will accompany you through large parts of the African continent: the infamous roasted chicken, fried banana and plantains; in the tropics yams and sweet potato.
-And of course Africa’s version of polenta: fufu, ugali, sadza, pap… Pap might be the most fitting name for the cheap staple food that those who can afford it will have with soups, vegetables and meat while those who can’t will have it as is, with a with tomatoes.
+There are a few foods that will accompany you through large parts of the African continent: the infamous roasted chicken, fried banana and plantains; in the tropics, yams and sweet potato.
+And of course, Africa’s version of polenta: fufu, ugali, sadza, pap… Pap might be the most fitting name for the cheap staple food that those who can afford it will have with soups, vegetables, and meat while those who can’t will have it as is, with a with tomatoes.

 But then there are the specialties that are prevalent in only one country or region.

-Finally some really exotic food: maggots.
+Finally some truly exotic food: maggots.
 I have to admit that I didn’t buy them in the market or had them along the way but rather tried them in the pretentious environment of the Victoria Falls’ Boma restaurant.
 The fried Mopani Worm, aka Macimbi, frankly tastes like nothing.
 The texture is a bit rubbery, no crunch.

 After the eating days of Christmas come the drinking days around New Year.
-Consequently in the coming days leading up to New Year’s Eve I’ll share some of my memories of African drinks with you.
+Consequently, in the coming days leading up to New Year’s Eve, I’ll share some of my memories of African drinks with you.